trust-mfn-berlin/animals-as-objects/vault/templates.material.md

 _Image caption (less than 200 characters) and source._

 If you need to backlink a word that is different from the actual title, use [[themes|templates.theme]].
+It should never be a word like "here", used as a hyperlink.
+It should always be a close variation of the actual title.

 [^footnote1]: here REF: Surname, Name. _Book title_.
 Place: Press, YYYY Surname, Name.
 "Article Title." _Journal_ 1, n1 (YYYY): p-pp.